Nick Scruton: Hull F.C. (2004)

-2007
+Leeds Rhinos (2002-08)

 Scruton was part of the Leeds Rhinos' 2007 Super League Grand Final victory, over St. Helens at Old Trafford.

-2008

 Scruton was also part of the team that won the 2008 World Club Challenge, against the Melbourne Storm at Elland Road.
 He also played in the 2008 Super League Grand Final victory over St. Helens.

-2009
+Bradford Bulls (2009-14)

 Scruton signed a three-year deal to play for Bradford commencing in 2009.

-2011

 In 2011, Scruton signed another three-year deal to extend his stay at the Bradford club.

-2013

 In 2013, he collected many awards after the season with the Bradford side came to an end, where he won the 'Prized Bull Award,' from Head Coach, Francis Cummins.

-2014
+Wakefield Trinity Wildcats (2014-16)

 After Bradford went into liquidation for the second time in two-years in 2014, Scruton was then sold to Wakefield Trinity on a one-year deal.

-2017
+Hull Kingston Rovers (2017-19)

 Scruton joined Hull Kingston Rovers ahead of the 2017 Championship season on a two-year contract.
 Scruton was one of Hull Kingston Rovers standout players during the 2017 rugby league season, becoming a real 'fans' favourite' in his début year for Hull Kingston Rovers.
 Scruton was part of the Hull Kingston Rovers side that won promotion back to the Super League, at the first time of asking following relegation the season prior.

-2018

 It was revealed on 10 October 2018, that Scruton would be staying at Hull Kingston Rovers after signing a new one-year contract.

-2019

 After injuring himself in pre-season ahead of the start of the 2019 campaign, and not going onto make a single appearance in that season, it was revealed on 20 May 2019, that Scruton had been subsequently released from his contract at Hull Kingston Rovers.

-2004-06
+England (2004-06)

 Scruton has previously played for England on several occasions, he also recorded only a single try.